-Alluvial deposits composed of clay, silt, sand, and gravel occupy almost all the central lowland from near St. Anthony southwestward to beyond the Snake River (fig. 2).
-Also, much of the basalt between Ashton and St. Anthony is veneered with silt, sand, and gravel which probably does not exceed 25 feet in thickness.
+Alluvial deposits composed of clay, silt, sand, and gravel occupy almost all the central lowland from near St. Anthony southwestward to beyond the Snake River (pl.
+1).
+Also, much of the basalt between Ashton and St. Anthony is veneered with alluvial deposits.
 The alluvial deposits become progressively thicker southwestward from St. Anthony.
-Near the confluence of the South Fork Teton River with Henrys Fork, they are about 250 feet thick and they may be as much as 350 feet thick near the mouth of Henrys Fork.
-Logs of well 7N-38E-23dbl indicate that as much as 140 feet of alluvial deposits underlie basalt that is younger than the basalt of the Snake Plain aquifer.
+Near the confluence of the South Fork Teton River with Henrys Fork, they are about 250 feet thick, and they may be as much as 350 feet thick near the mouth of Henrys Fork.
+The log of well 7N-38E-23db1, in the rolling plain, indicates that as much as 140 feet of alluvial deposits underlie basalt that is younger than the basalt of the Snake Plain aquifer.

-Logs of several wells suggest that the alluvial deposits west of Henrys Fork are predominantly sand; whereas the alluvial deposits in the remainder of the area contain a large amount of gravel.

-Coarse sand and gravel, which predominate in the alluvium, form an excellent aquifer.
-Clay and silt strata, interbedded with the sand and gravel, are individually thin and collectively form a small percentage of the total thickness.
+Logs of several wells suggest that the alluvial deposits west of Henrys Fork are predominantly sand; whereas logs of wells from the remainder of the area show that the rest of the alluvial deposits contain a large amount of gravel.
+The coarse sand and gravel, which predominate in the alluvium, form an excellent aquifer.
+Clay and silt strata, interbedded with the sand and gravel, are individually thin and collectively form only a small percentage of the total thickness.
 The sand and gravel ordinarily do not have as high a coefficient of transmissibility as the basalt, but yields of several thousand gallons per minute with little drawdown probably can be obtained from properly constructed wells.